OpenDCAI/DataFlex/README.md

 ## 📚 4.
 Experimental Results

 ### Data Selector & Reweightor Results
-The data selection algorithm outperforms the random selector baseline on the MMLU benchmark.
+The data selection algorithms and data mixture algorithm outperform the random selector baseline on the MMLU benchmark.
+For the Less and Nice algorithm, we set the validation set to MMLU-Validation-Set, using a GPT-5-generated trajectory.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7c00d51b-e0eb-41c0-970f-0c8ab5112fa0" width="49%">